Soofiaaa/blackjava/README.md

 Please be patient, this game is still in development.

 ## Question
-If anybody of you have question or suggestion about the game, feel free to contact me. <br/>
+If anybody has question or suggestion about the game, feel free to contact me. <br/>
 Discord ➔ ~/sofia#6666

 ## Bye